gsiffer/gabor-siffer-IS24-full-stack-competition-req97073/README.md

 The **IMB Web App Catalogue** project is a web application to track and manage web applications developed by the IMB team.
 Users access data through the UI and can perform four basic operations **(CRUD)** – **Create, Read, Update, and Delete**.

-**Bonus feature - Swagger documentation:** In development phase, the documentation runs in separate instance from the application.
+**Swagger documentation (bonus feature):** In development phase, the documentation runs in separate instance from the application.
 Refer to run instructions [below](#swagger-documentation).
 ## Installing the IMB Catalogue

 To install the application, follow the steps described below: